trade-tariff/trade-tariff-backend/db/rules_of_origin/roo_schemes_uk/proofs/cptpp/origin-declaration.md

 A certification of origin:

+$LegislativeList
-1. need not follow a prescribed format;
+- a. need not follow a prescribed format;
-2. must be in writing, including electronic format;
+- b. must be in writing, including electronic format;
-3. must specify that the good is originating ; and
+- c. must specify that the good is originating ; and
-4. must contain a set of minimum data requirements as set out in Annex I (Minimum Data Requirements) of the CPTPP ORD
+- d. must contain a set of minimum data requirements as set out in Annex I (Minimum Data Requirements) of the CPTPP ORD
+$EndLegislativeList

 A certification of origin may apply to:

+$LegislativeList
-1. a single shipment of a good into the territory of a party
+- a. a single shipment of a good into the territory of a party
-2. multiple shipments of identical goods within any period specified in the certification of origin, but not exceeding 12 months.
+- b. multiple shipments of identical goods within any period specified in the certification of origin, but not exceeding 12 months.
+$EndLegislativeList

 A certification of origin shall be valid for 2 years after the date it was issued.